remy/remysharp.com/public/blog/bare-import-cost.md

 # Bare Import Cost

 This post is about `import` in JavaScript.
 This post, I'm afraid doesn't have any grand solutions or even semi-grand conclusions.
-In fact, by way of disclaimer, this is more of a stream of concious thought.
+In fact, by way of disclaimer, this is more of a stream of conscious thought.

 In my travels across the web lately, I keep coming across JavaScript libraries whereby the very first line in the "usage" is: